Glasgow: Language

 Glasgow is Scotland's main locus of Gaelic language use outside the Highlands and Islands.
 In 2011, 5,878 residents of the city over age 3 spoke Gaelic, amounting to 1.0% of the population.
 Of Scotland's 25 largest cities and towns, only Inverness, the unofficial capital of the Highlands, has a higher percentage of Gaelic speakers.
 In the Greater Glasgow area there were 8,899 Gaelic-speakers, amounting to 0.8% of the population.
 Both the Gaelic language television station BBC Alba and the Gaelic language radio station BBC Radio nan Gàidheal have studios in Glasgow, their only locations outside the Highlands and Islands.

+The 2022 Scottish Census reported that out of 603,203 residents aged three and over, 10,989 (1.8%) considered themselves able to speak or read Gaelic.